 My lab continues to work on developing novel treatments.
 The largest barrier is funding.

 George Cotsarelis, M.D.

 The PGD2 treatment route is far more interesting than the FGF-9 treatment route.
-My conclusion from reading Dr. Cotsarelis’ e-mail is that its best we focus on Allergen (Kythera)’s future announcements rather than contact Dr. Cotsarelis for any new information.
+My conclusion from reading Dr. Cotsarelis’ e-mail is that its best we focus on Allergen (Kythera)’s future announcements.
+We should avoid contacting the busy Dr. Cotsarelis regularly for any new information.